kursatu/Sailboat/README.md

 I had to change up/down events in the interfaces file to add metric for default gateway.
 Otherwise, dual wifi cards would not route.
 Replaced adafruit servo controller with pigpio library, eliminating the need for the hardware.
-The servo's still work very well w/o any jitter.
+The servo's still works very well w/o any jitter.